Journal of Research in Science Teaching

-The Journal of Research in Science Teaching is a peer-reviewed academic journal covering science education.
-It was established in 1963 and is published ten times per year by John Wiley & Sons on behalf of the National Association for Research in Science Teaching, of which it is the official journal.
-The editors-in-chief are Troy D. Sadler (University of North Carolina) and Felicia Moore Mensah (Columbia University).
+Current editors-in-chief are Matthew Kloser (Institute for Educational Initiatives at University of Notre Dame), Edna Tan (University of North Carolina Greensboro) and Dana Vedder-Weiss (Ben-Gurion University of the Negev).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.832, ranking it 21st out of 265 journals in the category "Education & Educational Research".